National Medicine Award for doctor José Joaquín Puello

-“One of the things that most impresses me is when you leave the operating room and the patient's relative takes your hands and says: 'May God bless your hands.'
-That's the biggest recognition you can get. " José Joaquín Puello
+“One of the things that impacts me the most is when you leave the operating room and the patient's family member takes your hands and says: 'God bless his hands.'
+That is the greatest recognition that they can give you ”.
+José Joaquín Puello

 In 1957 he entered the School of Medicine of the University of Santo Domingo (UASD), thanks to the support of the Rotary Club of his native province that paid him the registration, 75 Dominican pesos.

 In 1962 he won the Obstetrics and Gynecology award as a medical term student.
 In 1963 se graduate de Medical Doctor Magna Cum Laude.

 Between 1964 and 1971 he studied several postgraduate courses at institutions such as the Bambury General Hospital (attached to the University of Oxford, England), where he became a general surgeon; postgraduate studies in neurosurgery and general surgery at Churchill Hospital, University of Oxford, England (1964-65); Postgraduate studies in neurosurgery at Radclife Hospital, University of Oxford, England (1965-66).

 Also, from 1966-1967 he was awarded a scholarship by the British Council for studies of clinical neurology, neuro-anatomy, electro-myography and electroencephalography, at the National Hospital for Nervous Diseases (Institute of Neurosurgery, University of London, England); from 1967 to 1969 he studied Neurosurgery as Chief of Residents at Radcliffe Infirmary University of Oxford and Cardiff Royal Infirmary University of Wales.